List of Monster Musume characters: Miia

 Miia (ミーア, Mīa) is a lamia (part woman, part snake), the first liminal to live with Kimihito.
-She is about 8 m long, but always moves with her front upright, so she appears to have normal human height.
-She has red hair, golden eyes with vertical slit pupils and pale human skin, and her snake part has copper scales with a pinkish-cream underbelly (the tip of her tail is particularly sensitive).
-Her standard accessory is a pair of D-shaped hair clips, which are a standard fashion statement among her people.
-Unlike snakes that have no visual outer ear, Miia has rather large triangular, scaly ears.
-She is a poikilotherm, which makes her drowsy in mornings or cold weather and can be considerably dangerous for her if she enters cold water.
+She is about 8 m long, but she always keeps her front upright, so she appears of normal human height.
+She has red hair, golden eyes with vertical slit pupils, and pale human skin, and her snake part has copper scales with a pinkish-cream underbelly.
+Her standard accessory is a pair of D-shaped hair clips, a common fashion statement among her people.
+Unlike snakes, which lack external ears, Miia has large, triangular, scaly ears.
+She is a poikilotherm, which makes her drowsy in the mornings or in cold weather, and can be dangerous if she enters cold water.

-She has a pleasant personality and harbors a very strong crush (both figuratively and literally, considering that her species is a constrictor) on Kimihito — actually on the brink of the obsessive: all lamia are female — they need a human male for procreation and are very passionate about their partners.
+She has a pleasant personality and harbors an extreme crush (both figuratively and literally) on Kimihito, whom she always refers to as Darling (だぁりん, Dārin), on the brink of the obsessive.
+Since all lamia are female, they need a human male for procreation and are very passionate about their partners.
 In Chapter 27, it is revealed that Miia's original reason for studying abroad was to find a "tribal husband" for her home village: the lamiai custom was that a human male would be "coerced" (taken against his will) and brought back to be shared among all the lamiais, but when the Interspecies Exchange Accord was enacted and laws were passed protecting humans from liminals, that method had to be abandoned.
 However, after getting to know Kimihito, Miia fell madly in love with him.
-It's also revealed (by Miia's mother) that at some point Miia's father escaped from the lamiai tribe.
+It's also revealed by Miia's mother that Miia's father once escaped from the lamiai tribe.

-As she sees herself as the primary marriage candidate for Kimihito, she is often in conflict with the other girls.
-She is not a good housekeeper and an abysmal cook; on several occasions, she accidentally gives the other household members food poisoning, due to her sense of taste being far weaker than a human's and her frequent use of "alternative" (but inappropriate) ingredients.
+Because she sees herself as Kimihito's primary marriage candidate, she often finds herself in conflict with the other girls.
+She is not a good housekeeper and an abysmal cook, as proven when she accidentally gives the other household members food poisoning on several occasions because her sense of taste is far weaker than a human's, and she frequently uses "alternative" ingredients.

-In Chapter 43, thanks to a recommendation from the priest for whom Ils Nineta (see below) works, she gets a part-time job as a shrine maiden at a shrine near Kimihito's home, where (thanks to snakes being considered extremely lucky in Japan) she is an instant success.
+In Chapter 43, thanks to a recommendation from the priest for whom Ils Nineta works, she gets a part-time job as a shrine maiden at a shrine near Kimihito's home, where she is an instant success, thanks to snakes being considered extremely lucky in Japan.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a waitress (with some surprising success) at Bar Zerro N as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a waitress at Bar Zerro N as part of the new Interspecies Cultural Exchange Work Program.

-She always refers to Kimihito as Darling (だぁりん, Dārin).